“Life is short, and it is here to be lived.” – Kate Winslet

 She added, “The truth is, I don’t want to burn out.
 I always want to be interested and interesting to other people.
 Things start to shift and change as one gets older and you become a more interesting person.
 I need to keep mixing it up if I want to do this for the long haul, and I definitely do, so that seems to be the most sensible way about doing it.”

-On her 45th birthday, we revisit some of Kate Winslet’s best film performances as a tribute to one of the top contemporary acting talents.
+With an array of dizzyingly impressive performances over a stellar career, here we’re exploring Kate Winslet’s best movies as a tribute to one of the top contemporary acting talents.

 10. Revolutionary Road (Sam Mendes – 2008)